 - Champion 4

-Please notice that Psyonix adds new blueprints on a regular basis, so make sure to write us in the comments if we forgot one!
+Please notice that Psyonix adds new blueprints on a regular basis.
+We try to stay updated.

 Build Your Perfect Ride

-The system allows players to pick and choose the items that they want to obtain after earning through play.
+The system allows players to pick and choose the items that they want to obtain after earning through play (need inspiration? here are the best car design inspiration for Rocket League).
 This is rather than a randomized nature that was present previously and in general, the community has responded positively to the change.
 Plus it compliments the trading aspect of the game perfectly.
-So now that you are clued up on blueprints, go earn some in online games and build your perfect car!
+So now that you are clued up on blueprints, earn some in online games and build your dream car!